Go Back Up

 ICHRA eligibility for employees

-Employees covered by a group health plan, including a spouse's or parent's plan, can't participate in an ICHRA.
+Employees covered by a traditional group health plan, including a spouse's or parent's plan, can't participate in an ICHRA.
 This includes COBRA, healthcare sharing ministries, association health plans, and Tricare.

 Uninsured employees also can't participate in an ICHRA, meaning they'll need individual health insurance coverage to be eligible.